canidlogic/labrador/README.md

     example.png -> image/png
     example.zwx -> application/octet-stream (catch-all type)

+## Manifest file

+The third file stored within the Zip archive must be a file named `manifest.json` that stores a snapshot of all website data stored within the archive (excluding the manifest file itself, the type declarations file, and the header file).
+This third file may optionally be compressed.

+The `manifest.json` file must be a JSON data file with a specific format.
+The top-level entity in the JSON must be a JSON array.
+Each element of this JSON array represents a file object.
+File objects must be JSON objects that have at least the following two properties:

+1. `path` &mdash; the path within the website tree
+2. `sha256` &mdash; the SHA-256 digest of the data

+Both properties must be string values.
+The `path` property is the relative path to the file within the `www` folder in the Zip archive.
+It must be a sequence of one or more Bitsy-encoded names separated by forward slashes.
+The `sha256` property stores the SHA-256 digest of the file contents as a string of base-16 characters.
+For example:

+    [
+      {
+        "path": "example.html",
+        "sha256": "2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824"
+      },
+      {
+        "path": "xz--bcher-nf5/xz--Rotfchse-jboqb.png",
+        "sha256": "73ef70b681cc631b21dbc1ff5852dc5a74395a9833768fc49e878a5dea1a5a5e"
+      }
+    ]

+The manifest array may be empty if there are no files in the website.

+The relative file paths given in the manifest are case insensitive in their Bitsy-encoded form.
+(The decoded Bitsy format is case sensitive, on the other hand.)

+### Sparse archives

+It is allowable for the manifest file to reference website files that are not actually present within the Zip archive.
+In this case, the Labrador archive is _sparse._  Sparse archives are useful for transferring incremental updates to a website when the receiver already has some of the files.
+Sparse archives are also useful in other cases where the client has some other source to consult for the data within the missing files.

+### Uniqueness

+Considering the full virtual file system that is established by the manifest, the file and directory names must obey three uniqueness constraints.

+The first uniqueness constraint is that each virtual directory may have at most one file whose Bitsy encoding begins with `index.` (case-insensitive with the dot as the last character).
+This is used to ensure there is no more than one index page per directory (see later section).

+The second uniqueness constraint is that within each directory among the set of file and subdirectory names that do not begin with `index.` (case-insensitive), the Bitsy decoding of each each file and subdirectory name must be unique.
+Note that since `index.` files are excluded from the set examined by this constraint, it is possible to have a directory that contains both `index.html` and `xq--index-x.html` even though both Bitsy decode to the name `index.html`  (In this case, the `index.html` will represent the page returned for the directory itself, while `xq--index-x.html` will be a file within the directory named `index.html` as explained in a later section.)

+The third uniqueness constraint is that the Bitsy encoding of directory names may not begin with a case-insensitive match for `index.`  This is not really about uniqueness, but the constraint is included here because it is easy to check with the other two.

 ## Website tree

-The whole website archive is contained within a folder named `www` on the top level of the Zip archive.
+The archived website files are contained within a folder named `www` on the top level of the Zip archive.
 Files that have `www` as their immediate parent folder will be located in the root directory of the website, while directories within `www` are subdirectories of the root directory of the website.

+All files that are included in the `www` directory tree should be referenced from the manifest file.
+The manifest file may also reference files that do not exist in the `www` directory tree in the case of sparse archives.

 Supposing that a Labrador archive is representing the website at `www.example.com`, here is how files within the Labrador archive would map to URLs: